 A.P. v.
 United States of America

-Represents woman who was sexually assaulted by federal corrections officials while in custody at MDC Brooklyn in seeking compensation through Federal Tort Claims Act and U.S. Constitution.
+Successfully represented woman who was sexually assaulted by federal corrections officials while in custody at MDC Brooklyn in obtaining substantial compensation from federal government through Federal Tort Claims Act.

 Employment Discrimination and Retaliation